Meniscal tears

 You’ll usually need to go to A&E with this kind of injury, and will likely be referred to an orthopaedic surgeon for diagnosis and a treatment plan.

 Meniscal cartilage provides cushioning and reduces friction in the joint.
-If the cartilage is torn, the jagged edges affects smooth movement in the joint, causing inflammation and trapped tissue.
+If the cartilage is torn, the jagged edges affects smooth movement in the joint, causing inflammation, trapped tissue, locking, swelling, and the knee giving way.

 Damaged cartilage can also lead to bone damage and arthritis as the knee bones catch against each other.